FranklinEriksen/DataAggregatorAPI/README.md

    and I save this data to a local SQLite database in the repo.
 2. Expose 2 endpoints for the user to request and get aggregated data returned.

+The most relevant code can be found in the src/data-aggregator/data-aggregator.service.ts file.

 If you run the app, then you can call the 2 endpoints using:

 To get the aggregated data on the 074092 user, then you can call: